the1lab/1lab/src/Order/Cat.lagda.md

 # Posets as categories

-We have already remarked a [poset] is a special kind of \r{category}.
-This module actually formalises that connection by constructing a fully faithful functor from the category of posets into the category of [strict categories].
+We have already remarked a [[poset]] is a special kind of [[category]].
+This module actually formalises that connection by constructing a [[fully faithful functor]] from the category of posets into the [[category of strict categories]].
 The construction of a category from a poset is entirely unsurprising, but it is lengthy, thus ending up in this module.

-[poset]: Order.Base.html
-[strict categories]: Cat.Instances.StrictCat.html

 ```agda
 poset→category : ∀ {ℓ ℓ′} → Posets.Ob → Precategory ℓ ℓ′